Jean Sibelius: Marriage and rise to fame

-In February 1900, the Sibeliuses' youngest daughter died.
-Nevertheless, in the spring Sibelius went on an international tour with Kajanus and his orchestra, presenting his recent works (including a revised version of his First Symphony) in thirteen cities including Stockholm, Copenhagen, Hamburg, Berlin and Paris.
+In February 1900, Sibelius's youngest daughter, Kirsti, died.
+Nevertheless, in the summer Sibelius went on an international tour with Kajanus and his orchestra, presenting his recent works (including a revised version of his First Symphony) in thirteen cities including Stockholm, Copenhagen, Hamburg, Berlin and Paris.
 The critics were highly favorable, bringing the composer international recognition with their enthusiastic reports in the Berliner Börsen-Courier, the Berliner Fremdenblatt and the Berliner Lokal Anzeiger.

-During a trip with his family to Rapallo, Italy in 1901, Sibelius began to write his Second Symphony, partly inspired by the fate of Don Juan in Mozart's Don Giovanni.
+During a trip with his family to Rapallo, Italy, in 1901, Sibelius began to write his Second Symphony, partly inspired by the fate of Don Juan in Mozart's Don Giovanni.
 It was completed in early 1902 with its premiere in Helsinki on 8 March.
 The work was received with tremendous enthusiasm by the Finns.
 Merikanto felt it exceeded "even the boldest expectations," while Evert Katila qualified it as "an absolute masterpiece".
 Flodin, too, wrote of a symphonic composition "the likes of which we have never had occasion to listen to before".

 Sibelius spent the summer in Tvärminne near Hanko, where he worked on the song Var det en dröm (Was it a Dream) as well as on a new version of En saga.
 When it was performed in Berlin with the Berlin Philharmonic in November 1902, it served to firmly establish the composer's reputation in Germany, leading shortly afterwards to the publication of his First Symphony.

 In 1903, Sibelius spent much of his time in Helsinki where he indulged excessively in wining and dining, running up considerable bills in the restaurants.
 But he continued to compose, one of his major successes being Valse triste, one of six pieces of incidental music he composed for his brother-in-law Arvid Järnefelt's play Kuolema (Death).
 Short of money, he sold the piece at a low price but it quickly gained considerable popularity not only in Finland but internationally.
 During his long stays in Helsinki, Sibelius's wife Aino frequently wrote to him, imploring him to return home but to no avail.
 Even after their fourth daughter, Katarina, was born, he continued to work away from home.
 Early in 1904, he finished his Violin Concerto but its first public performance on 8 February was not a success.
 It led to a revised, condensed version that was performed in Berlin the following year.